 Student-athletes may not travel to or compete in intercollegiate athletic events during the period beginning with, and including, Study Days and ending with the last day of Final Examinations, unless allowed by an exception noted in this policy.
 Teams may schedule home events in the evening of the last day of Final Examinations if the examination schedule is concluded by 18:00.

 If students do participate in an event that is allowed by an exception, instructors must provide an alternative and timely opportunity for students to complete course requirements they were unable to complete because of an absence permitted by this policy.

-The Director of Athletics wishing to accept post-season or other athletic events that are invitational in nature (whether or not conducted by the National Collegiate Athletic Association (NCAA) or another national sport governing body), rather than a normal progression to a championship, and which would take place during Study Days or Final Examinations, must request and receive the specific approval of the Senate Committee on Educational Policy (SCEP) before student-athletes may participate.
+The Director of Athletics wishing to accept post-season or other athletic events that are invitational in nature (whether or not conducted by the National Collegiate Athletic Association (NCAA) or another national sport governing body), rather than a normal progression to a championship, and which would take place during Study Days or Final Examinations, must request and receive the specific approval of the Faculty Academic Oversight for Intercollegiate Athletics Committee (FAOIAC) and Senate Committee on Educational Policy (SCEP) before student-athletes may participate.

-The Director of Athletics need not request or receive approval for post-season competitive events that occur during Study Days or Final Examinations, if they meet the following conditions, as these have the SCEP advance approval:
+The Director of Athletics need not request or receive approval for post-season competitive events that occur during Study Days or Final Examinations, if they meet the following conditions:

 - the event is in normal progression in the sport, leading from in-season competition to conference or regional championships and then to national championship competition;